lacrymose/Linear_Algebra_Tools/README.md

-Linear_Algebra_Tools
+Linear Algebra Tools
 ====================

 Collection of useful linear algebra tools.
 You need to have [Eigen](http://eigen.tuxfamily.org/) on your machine.
-This is essentially a convenient wrapper around Eigen.
 Everything is in the header file and each has one specific function.
 As a matter of policy, any header file should not have more than '3' functions.
 Beyond that it might be good idea to have some of the functions in a new header file.

 Here are some basic functionalities of this tool: